Legal 500 2022

 - Acted as lead counsel for a multinational company in an LCIA arbitration relating to the purchase of a substantial industrial facility together with related hydropower and port facilities.
 The dispute concerned liability for certain post completion payments and maintenance of the hydropower facilities.

-- Advising oil & gas companies in response to regulatory challenges concerning UKCS assets
+- Advising oil & gas companies in response to regulatory challenges and related litigation concerning UKCS assets

 - Advising an oil & gas company on warranty claims arising out of an acquisition in South America